10 Ways to Immediately Improve Your Career

 8. Improve Your Writing Skills

 Similar to improving public speaking, it is critical to continue to develop your written communication skills.
-By being able to compile reports, proposals, and other types of written information that communicates the most important points, you can set yourself apart from your co-workers.
+By being able to compile reports, proposals, and other types of written information that communicate the most important points, you can set yourself apart from your co-workers.
 You can always apply to ResumeWritingLab, but you should practice your writing all the time as well.

 9. Make Lists